 With the End of Financial Year just over a month away, it’s time to start thinking about completing a tax return for your earnings.

-Because you’re not an employee of Better Caring, you will not receive a group certificate at the end of the year that employers typically provide.
+Because you’re not an employee of Mable, you will not receive a group certificate at the end of the year that employers typically provide.
 Instead, we will provide you with a statement of the money you have earned through the platform from July 1, 2017 to June 30, 2018.

-Whether you are working through Better Caring to ‘top up’ your earnings from another job, or you’re working full time for multiple clients through the platform, you will need to remember to lodge your tax return by 31 October.
+Whether you are working through Mable to ‘top up’ your earnings from another job, or you’re working full time for multiple clients through the platform, you will need to remember to lodge your tax return by 31 October.

 We’ve created this quick infographic to help you get started thinking about what you need to do.